martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/The DSDM Agile Project Framework for Scrum.md

 ---
-title: "The DSDM Agile Project Framework for Scrum – Martin Lugton"
+title: "The DSDM Agile Project Framework for Scrum"
 permalink: /dsdm-agile-project-framework-scrum
 date: 2016-02-11T11:32:09+00:00
 redirect_from: